sourcebots/labs/electronics/sections/analogue.md

 $$\text{Vout} = \text{V1} \times \frac{\text{R2}}{\text{R1+R2}}$$

 If one of the resistors changes value the output voltage will also change.
 This means potential dividers can be used as part of a sensor circuit.
-For example, a light sensor can be made if one of the resistor is a light dependent resistor.
+For example, a light sensor can be made if one of the resistors is a light dependent resistor.

 ## Force Sensitive Resistors (FSR)